evantilley/React_CRUD/README.md

 To start the Flask backend (just like before), cd into the 'flask' folder and run python3 server.py.
 This should start a Flask server on port 6001.

-To start the React frontend, cd back into the root directory, and run npm start.
+To start the React frontend, cd back into the root directory, and run:
+1. yarn install
+2. npm start